Refyled/cellServer/README.md

 `[player, weight]` pairs indexed by vertex labels, of the form `"x:y"`.

-Each player responds by his move represented by a collection of weights indexed by edge labels, of the form `"x0:y0 > x1:y1"`.
+Each player responds by a collection of moving weights indexed by edge labels, of the form `"x0:y0 > x1:y1"`.

 Note that when the total weight leaving from `"x0:y0"` is less than